geoff-m/worker-pool/README.md

     /* Not shown: Wait until pt2 is nonnull */

     pt2->wait();
-    // The above wait call would deadlock.
+    // The above call would deadlock.
+    // If this code is built with WORKER_POOL_DEADLOCK_DETECTION_LEVEL=Strict,
+    // and WORKER_POOL_DEADLOCK_DETECTION_ACTION=Throw,
-    // Instead, by default, it will throw an exception.
+    // the call will throw an exception instead.
     // This task doesn't catch the exception,
     // so like any exception, it gets stored
     // and rethrown when someone tries to get the result of this task.